Kappanneo/PLOCTree-slides/PLOCTree.md

 ### Bounding Volume Hierarchy (BVH)
 <!--
-In case you don't know already BVHs are kind of needed for raytracing...
+In case you  ̶d̶o̶n̶'̶t̶ ̶k̶n̶o̶w̶ ̶a̶l̶r̶e̶a̶d̶y̶ are stupid, BVHs are kind of needed for raytracing...
 ... and this is relevant
 ... because raytracing is f***ing cool
 -->